Security-Card-Game/securityDeckGame/ROUNDS.md

 * Move N resources to the company resource pile
 * Distribute the resources if there are fixed budgets or discuss how to distribute them
-* Draw a card: Events, Oopsies and Incidents are revealed immediately for everyone to see; do not show any Lucky cards you might have drawn and keep them to yourself
+* Draw a card: Events, Oopsies and Attacks are revealed immediately for everyone to see; do not show any Lucky cards you might have drawn and keep them to yourself
-* Decide how to respond to the card (e.g. fix an Oopsie, resolve an Incident)
+* Decide how to respond to the card (e.g. fix an Oopsie, counter an Attack)
 * The round ends
 * Lucky cards may be played at any time

 # Game end

-You made it to the game without being put out of business by an incident?
+You made it to the game without being put out of business by an attack?
 Now it's time for a shareholder meeting.
 Note how many resources your company can acquire monthly and how many resources are left in the company pile.
 Try to maximize both values.